springload/MinDArT/README.md

 2/
 - Gesture (shadow), pulling down from the top/bottom.
 - {CAM UPDATE}
+- Update swatch buttons to remove 'paint lines' button which is confusing : COMPLETE

 3/
 - Gesture (shadow), pulling down from the top/bottom.